/

 $200 – $400

 There are on-campus and off-campus accommodation choices available.
-Seattle has a reasonable cost of living but offers several chances in the technology industry.
+Seattle has a relatively low cost of living, but it also offers numerous opportunities in the technology industry.

 9. Atlanta, Georgia